nkanu17/wiki-pagerank-spark-mapreduce/README.md

 - Use a combiner to alleviate memory strain on reducer
 - Use another mapper or reducer that would break Job2 in different areas to create a new job that would create the nodes and send outlinks seperately
 - To boost performance, find ways to reduce data read by ParseMapper by creation of a sequential file that would send blocks of wiki article details.

-## Assumptions

-- PageRank formula: PR(u)=0.15 + 0.85 * Sum(PR(v)/L(v)), ∀v: ∃(v,u) ∈S, where L(v) is the number of out-links of page v
-- First the first iteration, the page rank of all articles is 1.0
-- After each iteration, the page rank score of an articule u  is sum of all the contributions of articles with an outlink to u, times 0.85, plus 0.15 (= 1 - 0.85).
-The 0.85 factor is called the “damping factor” of PageRank.
-(Given by University of Glasgow's Nikos Ntarmos)
-- Assumed 'REVISION' and 'MAIN' occur at the beginning of a new line

-## Assumed Format of Wiki revision history pages

-Each revision history record consists of 14 lines, each starting with a tag and containing a space/tabdelimited series of entries.
-More specifically, each record contains the following data/tags, one tag per line:
-- REVISION: revision metadata, consisting of:
-- article_id: a large integer, uniquely identifying each page.
-- rev_id: a large number uniquely identifying each revision.
-- article_title: a string denoting the page’s title (and the last part of the URL of the page, hence also uniquely identifying each page).
-- timestamp: the exact date and time of the revision, in ISO 8601 format; e.g., 13:45:00 UTC 30 September 2013 becomes 2013-09-12T13:45:00Z, where T separates the date from the time part and Z denotes the time is in UTC.
-(Note: a class that translates such dates into numerical form is provided in the skeleton code).
-- [ip:]username: the name of the user who performed the revision, or her DNS-resolved IP address (e.g., ip:office.dcs.gla.ac.uk) if anonymous.
-- user_id: a large number uniquely identifying the user who performed the revision, or her IP address as above if anonymous.
-- CATEGORY: list of categories this page is assigned to.
-- IMAGE: list of images in the page, each listed as many times as it occurs.
-- MAIN, TALK, USER, USER_TALK, OTHER: cross-references to pages in other namespaces.
-- EXTERNAL: list of hyperlinks to pages outside Wikipedia.
-- TEMPLATE: list of all templates used by the page, each listed as many times as it occurs.
-- COMMENT: revision comments as entered by the revision author.
-- MINOR: a Boolean flag (0|1) denoting whether the edit was marked as minor by the author.
-- TEXTDATA: word count of revision's plain text.
-- An empty line, denoting the end of the current record.